 What is mutual fund redemption?

-A mutual fund redemption is the process of withdrawing units of a mutual fund in order to obtain your returns from the fund.
+A mutual fund redemption is the process of withdrawing units of a in order to obtain your returns from the fund.
 When you go for a mutual fund redemption, you will receive funds in your account almost instantly.
 Hence, mutual funds are very beneficial that way.

 How to redeem your mutual fund units?